doughahn/unofficial-opf-guides/docs/play-by-post.md

     `[dice=Bludgeoning, Strike 1]1d6 + 2 + 1[/dice]`
     `[/spoiler]`

-It is considered good form to plave reactions in spoilers to keep the post efficient.
+It is considered good form to place reactions in spoilers to keep the post efficient.
 At times, you may not want to other players to see your reaction… in which case the spoiler (and honor system) is a good plan.

 If you have multiple reactions, note your preference on which one you will take and what the triggers are.
 For example: